Week 9 AT Pillar Picture

 But between the smiles, I also started noticing something else.

 Barrett suddenly had a spring in his step — almost too much spring.
-He is ready to hike and is becoming physically ahead of me in photos than usual.
+He was ready to fly and is becoming physically farther ahead of me in photos than usual.
 His pack weighed less, and he felt strong.

 Meanwhile, mine also weighed less, but I was not feeling as hot.
 I didn’t know why yet.

 Despite Barrett being ready to go, you can see the stress creeping onto his face in the photos — the “Are we going to finish in time?” energy.
-Is this not the face of a man who wishes I would take fewer pictures and walk just a bit faster?
+I mean, is this not the face of a man who wishes I would take fewer pictures and just walk a bit faster?
 (Each of these photos was taken at two different points in the day, when we came across his favorite flower: Rhododendron. 😆)

 I joke, but I can definitely see the “Are we going to make it to Katahdin in time?!” stress starting to take over Barrett in the photos throughout this week.
 I’m either getting this face a lot, or he’s a little dot, walking pretty far ahead.